sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 the DSMStateDiagramCollection from text file and interpreted by the DSMChartReader, a simple stack based tokenizing compiler.

-DSMDialogs, which implement the DSMSession interface (additionally to being an AmSession), run DSMStateEngine::runEvent for every event that occurs that should be processed by the engine (e.g. Audio event, onBye, ...).
+DSMCall, which implement the DSMSession interface (additionally to being an AmSession), run DSMStateEngine::runEvent for every event that occurs that should be processed by the engine (e.g. Audio event, onBye, ...).